-T00L #3

-Stakeholder mapping
+TOOL #3 Stakeholder mapping

 WHO and HOW?
-WHAT?
-WHY?
-WHEN?
 Which organisations and individuals?
 How do they make decisions or exert influence?
+WHAT?
 What is their goal and the issue they are addressing?
+WHY?
 What motivates and interests them?
+WHEN?
 Are there key decision-making moments?

-TOOL #4 What your power and stakeholder analysis might mean for your strategy
+T00L #4 What your power and stakeholder analysis might mean for your strategy

-Position on the map Description of the actor What to do In between the two upper quadrants Influential actors who are neutral on the issue Persuade them to agree with you Around the centre of the diagram Potential allies who have a marginal interest in the issue Persuade them that the issue is important Upper right quadrant Influential allies Build alliances with them Bottom right quadrant Strong allies with low influence Build their influence Upper left quadrant Opponents with high influence Seek to influence them or decrease their influence Bottom left quadrant Opponents with low influence Ignore and seek to isolate them of power High influence Low interest High influence High interest Influence Low influence Low interest Low influence High interest
+Position on the map Description of the actor What to do In between the two upper quadrants Influential actors who are neutral on the issue Persuade them to agree with you Around the centre of the diagram Potential allies who have a Persuade them that the marginal interest in the issue is important Upper right quadrant Influential allies Build alliances with them Bottom right quadrant Strong allies with low influence Build their influence Upper left quadrant Opponents with high influence Seek to influence them or decrease their influence Bottom left quadrant Opponents with low influence Ignore and seek to isolate them